kodedninja/enoki-build/readme.md

 ```

 ## Usage
-`enoki-build` was designed to require minimal configuration and to be usable for any Enoki environment.
+`enoki-build` was designed to require minimal configuration and to be compatible with any Enoki environment.

 Three things are required: